Discover Réunion : Society (social life)

 A high-performance health system

-Tourists and new arrivals can travel to Reunion in complete safety, and the local healthcare system is second to none.
+Tourists and new arrivals can travel to La Réunion in complete safety, and the local healthcare system is second to none.
 When it comes to healthcare, Réunion started out with a major handicap: its remoteness.
 It has turned this into an asset, as it has encouraged the development of medical specialties to avoid repatriation to mainland France.
-As a result, life expectancy has risen by twenty-five years over the last fifty years, almost catching up with that of mainland France.
+As a result, life expectancy has risen by twenty-five years in fifty years, almost catching up with that of mainland France.
 Today, the island boasts four hospital groups and twelve private clinics, offering cutting-edge specialties such as neurosurgery, cardio-surgery and burn treatment.
 La Réunion is even equipped with one of France's five cyclotrons, a particle gas pedal used to detect cancer.
-The island is now a leader in the Indian Ocean, and regularly welcomes medical evacuations from its poorly-equipped neighbor Mayotte, as was the case during the Covid-19 crisis at the start of 2020.
+The island has become a leader in the Indian Ocean, regularly receiving medical evacuations from its less-equipped neighbor Mayotte.
 As for the health and pension systems, they are exactly the same as in mainland France, so you'll enjoy the same rights when working or traveling here.
-You'll also have no difficulty in obtaining medication during your stay: pharmacies are plentiful and will accept your Carte Vitale as they do everywhere else in France.
+And there's no difficulty in obtaining medication during your stay: pharmacies are plentiful and will accept your Vitale card just like anywhere else in France.